Australian rules football in the United States: Recess and revival attempts: 1920–1947

-Commentators in Australia however noted that by the 1920s the sport in America was in dire trouble with soccer now being adopted by most of the junior schools, it had better access to fields and required less players to hold a match.
-These were the last reports of the sport both in schools and at senior level.
+Commentators in Australia however noted that by the 1920s it was in dire trouble with soccer now being adopted by most of the junior schools, it had better access to fields and required less players to hold a match.
+These were the last reports of it being played both in schools and at senior level.

-In 1926 the Australian Football Council's Con Hickey received a letter inviting Australian teams to play test matches against visiting Kerry county football team (Gaelic Football) in California, noting Gaelic Football's growing popularity in the US since the war.
+In 1926 the Australian Football Council's Con Hickey received a letter inviting Australian teams to play test matches against visiting Kerry county football team (Gaelic Football) in California, noting Gaelic Football's growing popularity in the U.S. since the war.

 With growth of American football in the colleges causing rugby popularity to wane, attempting to establish Australian Football in high schools and colleges seemed like a better option.
 Hopes were pinned on Carji Greeves (1924 Brownlow Medal winner) arrival to California to resurrect it.
 Greeves was appointed kicking coach at UCLA in 1928.
 He would study at Stanford University, where he delivered on his promise to coach students there in Australian Rules.
 However it continued to be confused with rugby and as such did not set down firm roots in the colleges.